peteroupc/peteroupc.github.io/random.md

     - should not be trivially predictable in any of its bits, as far as practical, and
     - must be at least the same size as the PRNG's _state length_.

     The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.
-PRNGs based on multiple-recursive or lagged-Fibonacci generators, without more, are less preferred over alternatives.

     The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
-It should do so if the PRNG's _state length_ is less than 238 bits.
+It should do so if the PRNG has a _state length_ less than 238 bits or is based solely on a multiple-recursive or lagged-Fibonacci generator without more.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
 -  **Examples:** Examples include the following:
     - `xoroshiro128+` (state length 128 bits; nonzero seed).
     - `xorshift128+` (state length 128 bits; nonzero seed).
     - `Lehmer128` (state length 128 bits).
+    - C++'s [`ranlux48` engine](www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed).
 -  **Non-Examples:**  Non-examples include the following:
-    - Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests of `TestU01` [L'Ecuyer and Simard 2007].
+    - Mersenne Twister shows a [systematic failure](http://xoroshiro.di.unimi.it/#quality) in one of the `BigCrush` tests of `TestU01` [L'Ecuyer and Simard 2007].
     - Any [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `minstd_rand` and `minstd_rand0` engines) has a _state length_ of less than 64 bits.

 <a id=Seedable_Random_Generators></a>
 ## Seedable Random Generators